PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 late recovery pass with no matching prefix, so merging would change exposure and ordering semantics.

+AST call-frequency analysis selected the Pad layout family next: normalization Pad propagation appeared eight times, while direct Pad and unary-Pad propagation appeared seven times each.
+Seven sites contained the exact same three-step sequence; the eighth norm call belongs to fallback recovery.

+All seven triples now call `run_pad_layout_cleanup` in the original order with stable `LAYOUT_PLAN` IDs `layout.pad_prepost_nhwc`, `layout.unary_pad_prepost_nhwc`, and `layout.norm_subgraph_pad_prepost_nhwc`.
+The fallback uses the same runner with only the norm spec enabled and retains the returned statistics that gate its subsequent repairs.

+The three implementations now share ModelIRGraphIndex/LayoutState.
+Operator input/output changes use indexed mutation, transpose removal and legacy adapter insertion use structural index operations, and pruned tensors remove their layout entries.
+The complex normalization rewrite also uses the updated index when deciding whether bypass adapters are dead, eliminating its extra consumer-map rebuild.
+Model-only and exact indexed topology guards avoid state and snapshots for irrelevant direct, unary, and normalization patterns.

+Sequential verification completed with:

+- `12 passed, 772 deselected` for direct Pad, MirrorPad, unary side-consumer, normalization bypass/shared/external, InstanceNorm, and global-norm Pad fixtures;
+- `24 passed` for architecture and deterministic pass-efficiency checks;
+- `1080 passed, 5 deselected, 2 warnings in 137.11s` for the full direct suite;
+- Tier 2 `sinet_320_op.onnx` `-cotof` evaluation with every output compared, `evaluation_pass=true`, maximum absolute error `2.572051016613841e-09`, and zero Pad-family snapshots.

+All temporary output, log, and internal metrics files were deleted.
+Validation remained single-process and sequential; no dependency or TensorFlow import was introduced.

+The next Pad-family unit should evaluate the two repeated InstanceNorm→global-norm sequence and the two standalone global-norm recovery calls.
+Group only the two exact pairs; retain the standalone calls and first make both implementations differential-index aware.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work